find your perfect postgrad program

 Find postgraduate programs in HEALTH STUDIES

-There is a variety of postgraduate qualifications you can do in medicine and health, including Masters of Science/Clinical Masters (MSc), Research Masters (MRes), Masters of Education (MEd), Masters of Public Health (MPH) and PhDs.
-To embark on PhD study, you will first require a masters qualification.
+There is a variety of postgraduate qualifications you can do in medicine and health, including Master of Science or Clinical Masters (MSc), Research Masters (MRes), Master of Education (MEd), Master of Public Health (MPH) and PhDs.
+To embark on PhD study, you will usually first require a masters qualification, although some research routes may be structured differently depending on the institution and subject area.

 Entry requirements

-To pursue postgraduate studies within the UK, you will be required to have done an undergraduate degree, in which you have obtained 2:1.
-Some courses and institutions may not require a 2:1 but for postgrad study it is the norm.
-You should email the course administrator to enquire further.
+To pursue postgraduate study in the UK, you will usually need an undergraduate degree, and many courses ask for at least a 2:1.
+Some courses and institutions may not require a 2:1, but it is still a common benchmark for admission.
+You should always check the course page or email the course administrator for current entry criteria.

-For postgrad study in the UK and Europe, you will be required to have taken English fluency tests such as IELTS and to achieve a certain score to study a masters degree.
-Please go to your preferred university website for further details on this.
+For postgraduate study in the UK and Europe, you may also be required to take English language tests such as IELTS and achieve the score specified by the university.
+Please go to your preferred university website for full details, as requirements can vary by course, nationality and mode of study.

-You will also have to demonstrate your interest in medicine and explain why you want to study in this field.
-This can be done by giving details of any previous qualifications or jobs.
+You will also need to demonstrate your interest in medicine and explain why you want to study in this field.
+This can be done by showing previous qualifications, relevant work experience, research interest or voluntary experience in healthcare settings.

 Career prospects for medical postgraduates